scm-manager/scm-manager/docs/en/installation/unix.md

 ## Requirements

-Ensure that Java JRE is installed at least in version 8, we recommend currently Java 11.
+Ensure that Java JRE is installed at least in version 11.
 If you want to use [Mercurial](https://www.mercurial-scm.org/), ensure it is installed on your machine.

 ## Installation